 The Centre for Social Survey Transformation exists to make social research surveys more flexible, responsive and efficient.
-Watch this webinar for an introduction to the Centre.

 The majority of high-quality surveys in the UK are administered face-to-face.
 However, falling response rates, changing societal expectations and rising costs mean that survey commissioners and methodologists are increasingly looking towards more agile and affordable data collection methods.

 But switching approaches or implementing mixed-mode designs involves complex trade-offs regarding representation, measurement, respondent experience, time and cost, which are rarely understood.
 We can help you to understand these trade-offs.